What is the purpose of this legislation?

 Where up to 275 litres of petrol is stored at such premises it is also appropriate to highlight the common storage requirements, which are:

 Petrol in the fuel tank of a vehicle, including boats and aircraft, does not count when you are calculating the total amount you are storing.
 Storage on a vehicle does count however, with a maximum of 30 litres allowed in a maximum of two suitable containers.
-Carriage of petrol is covered by the and the European agreement (ADR).
+Carriage of petrol is covered by the and the agreement concerning the international carriage of dangerous goods by road (ADR).

 You can dispense petrol at home, club/association etc., if the local PEA issue you with a licence for storing more than 275 litres of petrol, and the licence includes conditions relating to your storage and dispensing arrangements.
 Without a licence to store petrol, you should not dispense petrol into the tank of vehicle with an internal combustion engine, either by manual or electrical means.